- DrPH - School of Public Health, UC Berkeley

 - Patient and community engagement in health and healthcare

-Linda Neuhauser is Clinical Professor of Community Health Sciences at UC Berkeley and Co-Principal Investigator at Health Research for Action.
-Her research and teaching are focused on transdisciplinary, translational, and participatory approaches to improve health interventions.
-She has a special interest in collaborative design and evaluation of mass communication that meets people's literacy, language, cultural, disability, and other needs.
+Linda Neuhauser is Clinical Professor of Community Health Sciences at UC Berkeley and Co-Principal Investigator at the Health Research for Action center.
+My research and teaching are focused on transdisciplinary, translational, and participatory approaches to improve large-scale health interventions and policies.
+I have a special interest in collaborative design and evaluation of mass communication that meets people's literacy, language, cultural, access, and other needs.

-My current projects include: participatory design of wellness interventions for migrant factory workers in China, parenting education in the U.S. and Australia, co-creation and evaluation of health information for patients and the lay public, patient engagement under healthcare reform, design and evaluation of a maternity leave intervention, and assessment of an interdisciplinary pediatric feeding clinic model.
+My current projects include: participatory design of wellness interventions for migrant factory workers in China, parenting education in the U.S. and Australia, co-creation and evaluation of health information for patients and the lay public, patient engagement under healthcare reform, statewide oral health programs, and transforming communication with Medicaid beneficiaries.

 Neuhauser, L., Kreps, G.L., Morrison, K., Athanasoulis, M., Kirienko, N., & Van Brunt, D. Using design science and artificial intelligence to improve health communication: ChronologyMD case example.
 Patient Education and Counseling.
 Available online 29 May 2013.